reskillamericans/website/content/faq/index.md

 ### When can I enroll in the next {{< term cohort >}}?

-We have not yet set a firm date for our 2022 session but are planning to begin in the Spring of 2022.
-This web site will be updated with an enrollment form as soon as we have opened enrollment.
+We expect to launch our next session in the Spring of 2022, and will be announcing the exact date shortly.
+Please check our homepage regularly for an update as when we announce the 2022 date, we will also post the enrollment form.

 {{% /if-equal %}}